mozilla/glean.js/documentation/src/content/docs/automatic_instrumentation/click_events.md

 ---
-title: Click Events
+title: Click events
 description: How to use Glean.js automatic clicks.
 ---

-## Automatic Click Events
+## Automatic click events

 You can turn on automatic click events by adding a value in the `Glean.initialize` configuration object.